Dylan Fox

-Dylan James Fox (born 15 April 1994) is a Northern Irish-born Australian professional footballer who plays as a defender for Indian Super League club Jamshedpur.
+Dylan James Fox (born 15 April 1994) is a Northern Irish professional footballer who plays primarily as a centre-back for Singapore Premier League club Tampines Rovers.

 Club career

 Sutherland Sharks

 Fox started his youth career with Sydney-based Sutherland Sharks.
 He was promoted to the senior team in 2013 and played in the National Premier Leagues NSW.

 Bonnyrigg White Eagles

 In 2014, he moved to Bonnyrigg White Eagles and played until 2015 and scored 3 goals in 43 league matches.

 Wellington Phoenix

 In October 2015, Fox joined the A-League with Wellington Phoenix offering him a two-year contract.
 He was named the Player's Player at the Wellington Phoenix awards for the 2017–18 season and was a close second to Roy Krishna for Player of the Year.
 He was also named the best Wellington Phoenix Under-23 Player of the Year in 2016.
 In March 2019, Wellington Phoenix and Fox mutually terminated his contract while he was sidelined with a season-ending injury and having received an offer from Korean club FC Anyang.